We are updating the website. If you experience any problems, try again later or contact us. Contact

 Read more about yield tax on foreign life insurances on Skatteverket's website

-If you have paid PAL-tax in Denmark for your insurance, you are entitled to a deduction of the Swedish dividend tax - state this in your tax return.
+If you have paid PAL-tax in Denmark for your pension insurance, you are entitled to a deduction of the Swedish dividend tax.
+Provide details of your income and the paid foreign tax under section 17, Additional Information (Övriga upplysningar).

 Interest income